eflanili7881/AdobeRepackerAndInstallerScript/README.md

 # Adobe Repacker and Installer Script - HyperDrive (HD)
 A .bat script that compresses unpacked Adobe HyperDrive (HD) assets and installs them.

-I wrote this script who wants to store HyperDrive (HD) based Adobe application installers with assets unpacked for various reasons.
+Please, don't use this script for piracy things.
+I wrote this script for who wants to store HyperDrive (HD)-based Adobe application installers with unpacked assets for various reasons.
 My reason was maximize deduplication ratings on my Windows Server Storage Spaces storage to store more programs.
 That's why I wrote this script.
 I will improve this script day by day.

 # Requirements
 - On default settings, you'll need 7-Zip installed on "C:\Program Files\7-Zip".
 But you can edit install.bat to change 7-Zip's location currently.
 I may update script to detect 7-Zip's install location by reading registry.